mohamedali5/AlternateBitProtocolSimulator/README.md

    - message.cpp
 2. top_model [This folder contains source code for the Alternate Bit Protocol simulator]
    - main.cpp
+3. transform_output [This folder contains source code that converts output to a more readable format]
+   - transform_output.cpp

 ##### test [This folder the unit test for the different include files]
 1. src [This folder contains the source code of the receiver, sender and subnet]